-On today’s date in 1620, Samuel de Champlain was appointed lieutenant to Henry II, Duke of Montmorency.
+On today’s date in 1620, Samuel de Champlain was appointed a lieutenant to Henry II, Duke of Montmorency.

-More than 100 years later, in 1763, France ceded New France (excluding the islands of Saint Pierre and Miquelon) to Great Britain and Spain at the Treaty of Paris, which ended the Seven Years’ War.
+More than 100 years later, in 1763, France ceded its North American colonies (excluding the islands of Saint Pierre and Miquelon) to Great Britain and Spain in the Treaty of Paris, which ended the Seven Years’ War.

 2014 CHAMPLAIN COIN

 The pure gold Proof coin with a face value of $200 features Champlain alongside a First Nations guide as they disembark from canoes on the Ontario shoreline.
-The coin was designed by Glen Green and has a limited mintage of 2,000.
+The coin was designed by Glen Green and has a mintage of 2,000 pieces.

-In his right hand, Champlain carries his astrolabe, famously thought to have been lost on a portage through the Calumet rapids near Cobden, Ont.—though this story has been largely discredited.
-In his left, he holds a notebook that’s believed to have held his maps and drawings.
+In his right hand, Champlain carries his astrolabe, famously thought to have been lost on a portage through the Calumet rapids near Cobden, Ont.; however, this story has been largely discredited.
+In his left hand, he holds a notebook believed to have held his maps and drawings.

 Behind the portrait is Champlain’s birch-bark canoe, which is replete with supplies and paddles.
 His back turned to the waterway and distant tree-lined shore behind him.
 A First Nations guide stands to his left with his own supply-filled canoe, holding a paddle in his right hand.
 His long hair sports two feathers, and he wears a buckskin loincloth, footwear and arm straps.